SC ruling unlikely to alter GST regime; power to reject Council's recos never used: Revenue Secy | Business

 ''Everywhere in the Act it is written 'on the recommendation of council', so we presume that council recommendation is the mandate by which the legislature of state or Centre perform,'' Bajaj said.

+Meanwhile, sources said as per the constitutional mechanism, the GST Council is a body that makes recommendations to the Centre and states and has been the finest example of collaborative and cooperative federalism.

+''The Supreme Court has only elaborated this mechanism while making its observations.
+This judgment does not in any way lay down anything new in so far as the GST institutional mechanism is concerned, does not have any bearing on the way GST has been functioning in India, nor lays down anything fundamentally different to the existing framework of GST,'' a source said.

-Commenting on the observations, AMRG & Associates Senior Partner Rajat Mohan said in the GST Act, the words 'on the recommendations of the Council' have been used time and again.
+Commenting on the issue, AMRG & Associates Senior Partner Rajat Mohan said in the GST Act, the words 'on the recommendations of the Council' have been used time and again.

 ''In practice till now whatsoever the GST Council has decided, has been notified by the governments.
 But this judgement has categorised this only as a persuasive value and not binding on the governments.
 This may lead to deviations by the states from the decisions of the Council,'' Mohan said.